 Salary and Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), microbiologists earned an average of $76,530 per year as of 2014.
-The number of job openings for microbiologists was expected to increase 7% from 2012-2022, which is slightly lower than the national average of roughly 11% for that time period.
+According to the U.S. Bureau of Labor Statistics (BLS), microbiologists earned an average of $81,150 per year as of 2018.
+The number of job openings for microbiologists was expected to increase 5% from 2018-2028, which is as fast as the national average of all occupations for that time period.